 What to do with all the ends of cords/thread...

 How to integrate a clasp if no metal tubular findings are desired...
-Learn how to secure the threads at the ends of the braid by wrapping them and a good method to cover the ends.
+Learn how to secure the threads at the end of the braid by wrapping and covering them and create a fiber based clasp.

 Several ways of making clasps with fiber techniques will be explored in this class: